-Some young people feel as though they have finally broken the stranglehold parents exercise over children, when they have removed themselves from parental power to make them "go to church."
-A number of older people have told me that the reason they do not attend church in their adult years is because their parents made them go when they were children.
+Some young people feel as though they have finally broken the stranglehold parents exercise over children when they have removed themselves from parental power to make them "go to church."
+A number of older people have told me that the reason they do not attend church in their adult years is that their parents made them go when they were children.
 Most of us know that really is not the reason.
 The real reason is usually twofold.
 One, the young person was not made to see the need for attending worship or Bible study as he was growing up, or the child simply did not learn the lessons taught.
 Two, the young person has grown and has made a decision that he does not need God in his life.
 His interests are simply not served by religion.
-In the growing process, the wisdom of eating properlv bathing, and brushing teeth made sense, but somehow God was never made as real or as sensitive as those other things?
+In the growing process, the wisdom of eating properly, bathing, and brushing teeth made sense, but somehow God was never made as real or as sensitive as those other things?
 Why?

 Well, growing up is more than just getting older and bigger.
-There is a maturing of the mind (a true sense of seeking for answers to the questions of "Where did I come from?
+There is a maturing of the mind (a true sense of seeking answers to the questions of "Where did I come from?
 Why am I here?
 What happens to me when I die?").
 When we really grow up, there is a soberness about life's purpose and death's destiny with those who are truly mature.
-Young people, it is not easy toforce yourselves to think about these things, but it is important that you do so!
+Young people, it is not easy to force yourselves to think about these things, but it is important that you do so!